Laser Stretch Mark Removal

 - Traumatic scars such as burns and accidents

 - Physiological scars, such as acne scarring and stretch marks.

-As a prerequisite, it is important for patients to understand that all stretch mark scars are unique, and each is an anomaly.
-Thus, not only do treatment outcomes vary from patient to patient, but even on the same patient, two stretch mark scars just a few inches away from each other can be very different, and will treat differently as they go through stages of remodeling and healing.
+As a prerequisite, it is important for patients to understand that all stretch marks are unique, and each is an anomaly.
+Thus, not only do treatment outcomes vary from patient to patient, but even on the same patient, two stretch marks just a few inches away from each other can be very different, and will treat differently as they go through stages of remodeling and healing.

-While some stretch mark scars resolve quickly, in as few as 3 treatments, the process may take considerably longer…. from 3 to 5 to 8 treatment sessions.
-Accordingly, we charge by time necessary to complete each treatment session, and patients pay-as-they-go, because we never can tell just how fast a patient’s stretch mark scars will heal!
+While some stretch marks resolve quickly, in as few as 3 laser treatments, the process may take considerably longer…. from 3 to 5 to 8 treatment sessions.
+Accordingly, we charge by time necessary to complete each treatment session, and patients pay-as-they-go, because we never can tell just how fast a patient’s stretch marks will heal!

-Q. Which laser do you use for your laser stretch mark removal treatments?
+Q. Which laser do you use for your stretch mark removal treatments?

 A. We have over two dozen different lasers and we are experts in using all of them.
 From this wide array of different technologies, we will pick the lasers that are best suited for your specific skin and for the stretch marks we will be treating.
 The likely choices are: NdYag, Fractionated RF, Erbium, and possibly a Sciton glass erbium.
 The stretch mark removal treatments will be customized to your specific skin.

 A. With the exception of hair removal, where the prices are the same for almost everyone, all of our other laser treatments are customized for each patient.
 That way each patient gets the most efficient and effective laser treatment to achieve the results they want.
 Because of this, the cost of each laser treatment depends on what each patient needs.
 To keep it simple and fair for all of our patients, we charge by time, in 15 minute segments.
 In this way, a patient does not have to pay extra if we use many different lasers during the treatment.